googleapis/gapic-generator-ruby/shared/output/ads/googleads/proto_docs/README.md

-# Google Ads Googleads Protocol Buffer Documentation
+# Google Ads GoogleAds Protocol Buffer Documentation

 These files are for the YARD documentation of the generated protobuf files.
 They are not intended to be required or loaded at runtime.